kitschmaster/rubyongo/README.md

     $ rog h

 Visit `localhost:1313` to see the static site.

-Edit the theme in the themes folder and change content in the content folder.

 By default using the sys cli command `rog init` the content folder is set up as a separate git repo.
 This way you get full separation between your code and your content.